 In a few rare cases, White Knight is also said to be a firm that acquires a struggling company to turn it around.
 In this case, the struggling company faces no threat of a hostile takeover.
 For example, Bear Stearns was struggling with its share price in 2008.
 At the time, JPMorgan Chase became the White Knight and acquired Bear Stearns to save it.

-Or, White Knight can also be a firm or an individual that helps the company to pay off its debt burden.
+Or White Knight can also be a firm or an individual who helps the company pay off its debt burden.
 In such a case, the company helps the other company to survive and not to avoid any hostile takeover.
 For example, the American Broadcasting Company (ABC) was nearing bankruptcy in 1953.
-At the time, United Paramount Theatres became the white knight by buying ABC.
+United Paramount Theatres became the white knight by buying ABC at the time.

-Instead of a bidding war, Black Knight may follow a different strategy as well.
+Instead of a bidding war, Black Knight may also follow a different strategy.
 After the entry of the friendly investor, Black Knight steps back and does nothing.
-Once the friendly investor acquires the target company, the Black Knight re-enters the scene and acquires the White Knight.1,2
+Once the friendly investor acquires the target company, the Black Knight re-enters the scene and acquires the White Knight.